 2018 – My Name is Jimi and My Urrwai

 2019 – Barbara and the Camp Dogs and Winyanboga Yurringa

 2020 – Cursed!

 At What Cost? is part of the 2021 Belvoir Season and the Indigenous Theatre program, supported by The Balnaves Foundation.
 Introducing the 2019 Balnaves Fellow Nathan Maynard to Belvoir audiences, Maynard has written a robust, clear eyed and provocative new Palawa story.
 Directed by Isaac Drandic, the play is a modern tragedy that gets at human foibles, and presents a very vexed question for Indigenous Australia.
 At What Cost? will run from 7 August until September 5 in the Upstairs Theatre.

 Since 2012, The Balnaves Foundation has also supported the Belvoir Indigenous Playwright’s Award, becoming The Balnaves Aboriginal and Torres Strait Islander Fellowship in 2018, a $25,000 award for the creation of a new play by an Indigenous playwright.
-Recipients of the Award have included, Nakkiah Lui, Jada Alberts, Leah Purcell, Katie Beckett, Ursula Yovich, Megan Wilding, Kodie Bedford and Nathan Maynard.
-In 2018, the Award became the Aboriginal and Torres Strait Island Fellowship.
 The Fellowship accommodates applications from a broader range or creative practitioners and provide wrap around support from the Belvoir team.
 Our 2020 Balnaves Fellowship being awarded to Jorjia Gilis.
 Past recipients of the Award have included,

 In 2016, The Balnaves Foundation also supported Belvoir to undertake an upgrade to its CRM system and resourcing.